"Diana Markosian. Replaced" exhibition in Turin

 From 10 April to 6 September 2026, Intesa Sanpaolo presents at Gallerie d’Italia – Turin, as part of the third edition of EXPOSED Torino Photo Festival, the exhibition Diana Markosian.
 Replaced, curated by Brandei Estes.
 Through a photographic exhibition and a film adapted for the museum’s immersive room, the artist reconstructs the dynamics of relationships, questioning the fragility of the romantic myth and the disorientation that follows their end.

-The exhibition, originally commissioned by Intesa Sanpaolo as an absolute preview at the Gallerie d'Italia – Turin, the exhibition unfolds from a set of questions that are at once intimate and universal: What happens when a love story ends?
-What does it mean to watch yourself be quietly replaced, not only in someone’s life, but within the same spaces that once felt sacred to you?
+The exhibition, originally commissioned by Intesa Sanpaolo as an absolute preview at the Gallerie d'Italia – Turin, begins with questions that feel both intimate and universal: what happens when a love story ends, and what does it mean to watch yourself be quietly exchanged not only in someone’s life, but within the same spaces that once felt sacred?

-Ultimately reflecting on the emotional afterlife of love, Replaced reveals how we move through cycles of attachment, separation and remembrance, with images that inhabit the fragile space between presence and absence, between the desire to let go and the longing to remain.
+Replaced ultimately reflects on the emotional afterlife of love, how we move through cycles of attachment, separation, and remembrance.
+The images linger in a fragile space between presence and absence, suspended between the urge to let go and the desire to hold on.

 Diana Markosian.
 Biography